-Good morning, sweet tea sippers.
 I hope that you all are having a lovely week.
 Moreover, I hope that you are having a calm, stress-free, peaceful week.
-If you have been a regular reader of the blog, you know that I am in Puerto Rico right now, and thus, while this has been a relaxing and serene week, the weeks leading up to the trip were stressful.
-In planning this trip, the COVID restrictions and procedures were continually changing, we had to make sure our professional responsibilities were covered prior to leaving, we encountered delays, we had trouble getting to the airport, we faced challenges in finding places to stay, etc. There just were numerous factors that left me feeling stressed, overwhelmed, and unsure about what was to come.
-One thing that helped me dramatically in this time of uncertainty has proved our teas and creating a tea ritual for myself.
+For me, it has been anything but these things and in efforts to manage this, I have turned to our teas.
+As I started to notice feelings of stress, overwhelm, or uncertainty about what was to come creeping in, I simply took a deep breathe, walked toward my cupboard to grab my infuser, and started to heat my water.
+It has helped me dramatically in this time of unease to go "back to the basics" of brewing a cup of tea for myself and to create a tea ritual in doing so.
 Teas, as a whole, are known for their calming and centering properties.
-In this blog post, I'll be detailing a few of our teas that helped me personally or have been known to help others with settling their nerves, composing themselves, and just taking life as it comes.
+In this blog post, I'll be detailing a few of our teas that have helped me personally or have been known to help others with settling their nerves, composing themselves, and just taking life as it comes.

 Mint, peppermint, spearmint, and other variations within the mint family are known for their embodiment of the essential oil methanol.
 Methanol is what gives these pleasing herbs their definitive and anticipated cooling and refreshing notes.
 These properties coupled alongside the warmth of hot tea, or the iciness of cool, iced teas, are known to bring about feelings of a restorative and revitalizing nature.
 This can be incredibly therapeutic when a long days worries seem to weigh heavily upon your shoulders.
 A few of Good Life Tea's most popular teas that utilize mint, or a mint variation, as an ingredient include:

 - My personal favorite, as of late, our C of Tranquility herbal tea